 If you need advice, help or wish to report abuse please refer to the CEOP website.
-They have information for parents or carers on a wide range of online topics with further advice for children in different age groups (5-7 years, 8-10 years and 11-16 years).
-Their 'Thinkukknow' website for parents and carers also includes a new resource called Nude Selfies - What parents and carers need to know.
+They have information for parents or carers on a wide range of online topics with further advice for children in different age groups (5 to 7 years, 8 to 10 years and 11 to 16 years).
+Their ‘Thinkukknow‘ website for parents and carers also includes a resource called Nude Selfies – What parents and carers need to know.

 Helping parents to keep kids safe online

 The internet offers a huge range of information and resources to help parents keep their children safe online.
 There’s so much information though, it can be difficult to find what you want.

 We’ve matched up the key concerns parents face with links to straight forward tips, information and support.

 Sharing selfies and nudies